-Install the pipe as pictured in Figure 17.
+Install the pipe as pictured in Figure 16.
 When you get a good lock, you will hear the pipe clearly snap together.
 Once sections are snap-locked in place, it is extremely difficult to get them apart.
 Make sure the pipe is firmly snapped and locked together as each pipe section is mounted.

-Fig. 17 Install pipe, listening for the snap-lock to fasten.
 When installing elbows, only outer pipe will snaplock.
 Middle pipes simply slide into position.
 Be sure to always attach straps on upper elbow to a structural framing member.
-(Fig. 18)

-Continue installing the pipe as required until pipe is installed up through the ceiling.
+(Fig. 17) Continue installing the pipe as required until pipe is installed up through the ceiling.
 At this point, you must install a firestop spacer.